If you are a secure tenant of the Council, you may be able to buy your home under the Right to Buy scheme

 Can I buy my home with a family member?

 Yes, you can purchase your property jointly with up to three family members.
-They must be living at the property as their only or principal home and to have been living they’re for 12 months prior to the application being submitted.
+They must be living at the property as their only or principal home and to have been living there for 12 months prior to the application being submitted.

 What is a leaseholder?

 If you buy a flat/maisonette, you will become a leaseholder.
 Normally, this means that you will be responsible for the interior of your home whilst your landlord (Harlow Council) will be responsible for looking after the structure and exterior of the block.
 You will have to pay a proportion of the cost that your landlord incurs in carrying out repairs, maintenance, major works and improvement by way of Service Charges.
+More information for Leaseholders

 Who values my home if I want to buy it?